Skip to content

 Copyright 2013 James Marsh

-San Juan River, New Mexico – Fishing Report – October 30, 2024 The discharge and stream levels are still at a normal level and the water is clear.
+San Juan River, New Mexico – Fishing Report – December 20, 2024 The discharge and stream are at a normal level and the water is clear.
 Our pre-rigged midges and dropper rigs are very popular to use here as well as our articulated streamers.
 Check back with us often.
 We update the San Juan River fishing report weekly.
-We received two good reports from customers fishing this past week.
+We received three good reports from customers fishing this past week.

 Stream Conditions: